 • Freight

-Based on these and other considerations, each contract manufacturer will have its own pricing for your job, so you’ll want to compare costs.
+Based on these and various other considerations, each contract manufacturer will have its own pricing for your job, so you’ll want to compare costs.
 To be able to accurately evaluate the costs of different contract manufacturers, be sure to ask for a detailed quote so you know exactly what’s included.
 That way, you’ll also avoid unexpected surprises and will be able to budget appropriately.
 In too many cases, OEMs create a target price without doing a manufacturing analysis to understand what is realistic.

 As you’re shopping for a manufacturer, there may be ways to save on your costs.
 The key is to consider your long-term needs as well.
 For example, if you can commit to a higher order quantity, you may be able to negotiate a volume discount.
 Or if you have other development projects in the work, it’s worth telling the contract manufacturer since they may give you a price break for ongoing work versus a one-time job.